 First, it creates an air of negativity.
-It’s pretty uncontroversial at this point that there are huge benefits to positive thinking.
+It’s pretty uncontroversial at this point that positive thinking has considerable benefits.
 The scarcity mindset is the opposite of that.

-By focusing entirely on what you lack, what is missing, and what you need more of to be happy, that becomes the energy that your life is built around.
+Focusing entirely on what you lack, what is missing, and what you need more of to be happy becomes the energy your life is built around.
 Negative thoughts attract negative circumstances.

 Second, most of the steps you take to assuage the scarcity mindset create more unhappiness.
 Remember, actual scarcity is not the problem anymore.
 So addressing our concerns as if it is will not help.
 Instead, it causes new stress – through clutter, waste, poor health, financial anxiety, and packed schedules.

-Putting all of your attention on what you don’t have feels shitty.
-Filling up your life with clutter and nonessentials to try to appease that shitty feeling leads to, well, a different shitty feeling.
+Putting all of your attention on what you don’t have feels lousy.
+Filling up your life with clutter and nonessentials to try to appease that feeling leads to a different lousy feeling.

-But rest assured, I wouldn’t be dragging you down this cold, dark rabbit hole if it wasn’t for the sake of getting to Wonderland on the other side.
+But rest assured, I wouldn’t be dragging you down this cold, dark rabbit hole if it didn’t eventually lead to Wonderland.

 Think of the scarcity mindset as a default.
-It’s the factory setting that we come with.
+It’s like our factory setting.
 And the good news is, there’s an upgrade we can install instead.
-Let’s talk about shifting to an abundance mindset.
+So let’s talk about shifting to an abundance mindset.

 The Abundance Mindset

-Being the diametric opposite of the scarcity mindset, the abundance mindset needs little in the way of formal introduction.
+As the opposite of the scarcity mindset, the abundance mindset doesn’t need much formal introduction.
 It is a worldview from which a person sees the natural abundance of their life.

-Someone with an abundance mindset is grateful for what they have, and for all of the opportunities they’ve come into.
+People with an abundance mindset are grateful for what they have and the natural abundance surrounding them.
 On the whole, their lives are peaceful and filled with joy.

 It’s all a simple matter of perspective.

 Almost nothing in life has an inherent quality of being either good or bad.
-Good and bad are simply flavors we put onto things when viewing them through the lens of our experience and beliefs.
+Good and bad are simply flavors we put onto things when viewing them through our experience and beliefs.

 In other words, abundance is a choice.

 You can live on the factory default setting, see the scarcity in everything, and focus entirely on what’s missing.
-Or you can make the shift to appreciation for all that your life gives you.
-The exciting thing is, the abundance is already there.
+Or you can shift to more appreciation for all your life gives you.
+The exciting thing is the abundance is already there.
 It’s just a matter of whether you choose to see it.

-Look around, even if only for a brief moment, at the abundance in your life and I promise you, you will find it.
-Practice it enough, and with time, it’ll be all you see.
+Look around, even if only for a brief moment, at the abundance in your life, and you will find it.
+Practice it enough, and it’ll be all you see with time.